 We will confirm your booking by e-mail within 2 working days, or provide alternative dates.

-From February 2018, our aerial photography of Scotland will be held off-site.
-Requests to consult aerial imagery must be submitted in advance, using the record request form available in the search room.
+All of our aerial photography of Scotland is now held in off-site storage.
+Requests to consult aerial imagery of Scotland must be submitted in advance, using the Record Request Form.
 At any one time, a maximum of 9 boxes of prints may be consulted at a workstation.